JNRowe/versionah/doc/templates.rst

     This is mypkg version 2.2.4 (2011-02-19)

-If you're authoring your own templates and you find you need extra data for their generation drop me a mail_.
+If you're authoring your own templates and you find you need extra data for use in their generation open an issue_.

 .. [#] Technically the result of any ``Version`` method beginning with ``as_``
        is passed along to the template, with the ``as_`` prefixes removed.